 Children with more severe dehydration may need to stay in hospital to be given fluids intravenously (via a tube into a vein) or via a nasogastric tube (a tube down the nose).
 This helps to ‘top up’ the body fluids.

-Antibiotics or medications to stop diarrhoea or vomiting are rarely needed and may cause harm.
+Antibiotics or medications to stop diarrhoea are rarely needed and may cause harm.
 Some bacterial or parasitic infections may need to be treated.
 Your doctor will let you know if this is required for your child.

 Care at home

 Oral rehydration solutions should be given to your child at home to stop them from getting dehydrated.
 Give your child small sips often (as less likely to be vomited back up) using a syringe, spoon or cup.
 You may wish to try giving your child the fluid as an ice block.
 If your child is breastfed, continue to do so but offer feeds more frequently.